Purple Reign

 Purple Reign is the sixteenth mixtape by American rapper Future, hosted and executive-produced by DJ Esco and Metro Boomin.
-It was released on January 17, 2016 with an 11-hour notice via LiveMixtapes and DatPiff.
-It is Future's first non-commercial mixtape since the mixtape trilogy Monster (2014), Beast Mode and 56 Nights (2015).
+It was released on January 17, 2016, with an 11-hour notice via LiveMixtapes and DatPiff.
+It is Future's first non-commercial mixtape since the mixtape trilogy Monster (2014), Beast Mode, and 56 Nights (2015).
 Purple Reign follows the commercial collaborative mixtape What a Time to Be Alive with Canadian rapper Drake.
 The mixtape features production from frequent collaborators Metro Boomin, Southside, Zaytoven, DJ Spinz, and Nard & B, among others.
 The title and cover font is a tribute to Prince's landmark 1984 album Purple Rain, which is stylized in the same fashion.

-The mixtape was re-released for streaming platforms on April 16, 2020, removing the single "Wicked" and including the song "News or Something".
+The single "Wicked" would later be included on streaming editions of Future's fourth studio album, Evol, which released a month after Purple Reign.
+The mixtape was re-released for streaming platforms on April 16, 2020, with different cover art, without the "Intro", "Wicked" and including the song "News or Something".

 Background and composition

 2015 was a significant year in rapper Future's career.
 He worked on mixtapes Monster (2014), Beast Mode (2015), 56 Nights (2015), a collaboration mixtape with Drake, What a Time to Be Alive (2015), and his studio album DS2 (2015) shifted from introspective ballads to macabre rap numbers about drugs and sex.
 Analyzed Matthew Ramirez of Spin, Purple Reign continues this antagonist style, but with more restraint to the point where Future sounds stoic and the instrumentals "muted" and "monochrome".
 A few moments involve Future delivering the style of sad, straightforward lines prominent on Streetz Calling (2011) and Astronaut Status (2012).
 As he laments on "Never Forget", "I ain’t make my auntie’s funeral I ain’t never forget it / I know she know I love her and I hope she forgive me."